Introduction

 6. Response to Medications

-• Lewy Body Dementia (LBD): Individuals with LBD can be highly sensitive to certain medications, including antipsychotics, which can worsen symptoms.
+• Lewy Body Dementia (LBD): Individuals with LBD can be susceptible to certain medications, including antipsychotics, which can worsen symptoms.

 • Alzheimer’s Disease: Medications targeting cognitive symptoms may provide some benefits for Alzheimer’s.